JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-my-flows-list-flow-edit.png)

 4. The flow is show, in detail.
-Select the first step, the `Request step`.
-The fields are shown
+Select the first step, the `Request step` so the fields are shown

     ![alt tag](img/flow-request-step-url.png)